 - California Recycling Economic Information Study (PDF, 1.3 MB), 2001.
 The goal of this study was to document the size of the recycling and reuse industry in California.
 Among this study's findings were that the recycling and reuse industry is a significant industry as compared to other major California industries, and that recycling and reuse are inherently value-adding, whereas disposal is not, and value-adding processes support jobs and economic activity.
 Data from this study was incorporated into the National Recycling Coalition's U.S. Recycling Economic Information Study.

-- Economic Impact of Waste Disposal and Diversion in California (PDF, file size unknown), 2001.
+- Economic Impact of Waste Disposal and Diversion in California (PDF, 1.3 MB), 2001.
 This report found that when material is diverted rather than disposed in California, total sales and value-added impacts more than double; output impacts and total income impacts nearly double; and the jobs impact nearly doubles.

 - The Environmental Value of Metro Region Recycling for 2007, (PDF, 210 KB), 2009.
 This report measures the environmental benefits, using values assigned to specific environmental impacts, of solid waste management practices in Oregon's Metro region.
 Using an environmental benefits calculator developed by Sound Resource Management Group, Inc., the study concluded that the average ton of material diverted to recycling and composting from Metro region solid wastes in 2007 had an estimated environmental value of $120.